 A naturally occurring amino acid, L-Theanine, is commonly found in tea and mushrooms.

-Taking it has been found to boost mental alertness and increase alpha waves in the brain that are associated with creativity [5].
+According to NIH, taking it boosts mental alertness and increases alpha waves in the brain that are associated with creativity [4].

 3. Bacopa Monnieri